How to Write a Business Plan for a Loan

 The executive summary answers the primary question: Why would your company be a profitable business to lend money to?

 Write this section last, and be sure to include a summary of each section within this section.
 This section should be a snapshot of your entire business operation.
-You’ll want to sell lenders on why lending your business money is not a risky proposition for them.
-You’ll also want to include financial information and goals for business growth in this section.
+You’ll want to sell lenders on why lending your company money is not a risky proposition for them.
+You’ll also want to include financial information and goals for growth in this section.

 Every business needs to know its marketplace inside and out.

 A market analysis details how the business competes, what the advertising spend and marketing strategy is, and what the potential to make money within the market is.
-Write your market analysis in such a way that you show lenders you’re serious about your business and know how to grab as much market share as possible.
+Write your market analysis in such a way that you show lenders you’re serious about your company and know how to grab as much market share as possible.

-As the name indicates, the company description is the section of your business plan that identifies you as a business.
+As the name indicates, the company description is the section of your plan that identifies you as a business.